dovahcrow/Mutant/README.md

 Assuming `mutant` is in your `PATH` or you are running from `target/release/`:

 ```
-Mutant CLI - Interact with the Mutant network
+Distributed mutable key value storage over the Autonomi network

 Usage: mutant [OPTIONS] <COMMAND>

 Commands:
   put     Puts a key-value pair onto the network.
 Reads value from stdin if omitted.
 Use --force to overwrite an existing key
   get     Gets the value for a given key from the network and prints it to stdout
   rm      Deletes a key-value pair from the network
   ls      Lists all keys stored on the network
   stats   Get storage summary (allocator perspective)
   reset   Resets the master index to its initial empty state.
 Requires confirmation
-  import Import a free pad using its private key
+  import  Imports a free scratchpad using its private key
-  sync   Synchronize the local index cache with the remote index.
-Use --push-force to overwrite remote with local
+  sync    Synchronize local index cache with remote storage
   help    Print this message or the help of the given subcommand(s)

 Options:
-  -l, --local    Path to the wallet file (JSON containing private key string) Use local network (Devnet) instead of Mainnet
+  -l, --local    Use local network (Devnet) instead of Mainnet
   -h, --help     Print help
   -V, --version  Print version
 ```